Strong correlation and charge localisation in Kohn-Sham theories with fractional orbital occupations: Numerical analysis

-Let us now analyze the behavior of the new functional for a two electron stretched diatomic system.
-If the system is symmetric or homonuclear the KS HOMO and LUMO are both automatically delocalized due to the symmetry.
-As a consequence, when $\theta=\pi/4$ the quasiorbitals are completely localized and, due to the infinitesimal overlap between $\psi_A$ and $\psi_B$, we see immediately from Eq.~\eqref{2el} that the interaction energy tends to zero.
-The functional is thus free from static correlation error.
+In a stretched symmetric or homonuclear system like H$_2$ the KS HOMO and LUMO are both delocalized by symmetry contraints.
+As a consequence, when $\theta=\pi/4$ the correlated orbitals are completely localized, and, due to the infinitesimal overlap between $\psi_A$ and $\psi_B$, the interaction energy in Eq.~\eqref{2el} is close to zero.
+There is thus no static correlation error in COEP.

-In the more challenging asymmetric or heteronuclear systems the KS orbitals may or may not be delocalized, depending crucially on the behavior of the KS potential.
-Without electronic interactions the orbitals would be localized but doubly occupied and hence in the dissociation limit we would find two electrons on the atom with the largest ionization energy and zero on the other.
-In many cases the electron-electron interaction will prevent this situation due to the strongly repulsive Coulomb interaction and the energy will minimize with one electron on each atom, as for instance in the case of LiH.
-Standard KS DFT solves this problem by aligning the HOMO of the two atoms via a sharp step in the KS potential.
-In this way the orbitals delocalize and the doubly occupied HOMO simulates localized electrons.
-However, all known approximate functionals are only partially able to achieve the step.
-As a result fractionally charged atoms are found in the dissociation limit -- one of the most prominent manifestations of the delocalization error.
-From Eq.~\eqref{2el} we see that in order for the interaction energy to vanish in the dissociation limit the KS orbitals must again delocalize.
-Therefore we expect a step feature similar to the one in standard DFT to develop in the QEXX KS potential.
-We will shortly see that this is achievable and hence both static correlation -and delocalization errors are resolved within the present theory.
+In the more challenging heteronuclear systems the KS orbitals may, or may not, be delocalized, depending crucially on the behavior of the KS potential.
+If the electrons were completely non-interacting the HOMO/LUMO would be localized on the atom with stronger/weaker nuclear potential.
+Hence, in the dissociation limit we would find both electrons on the atom with the largest ionization energy and zero on the other.
+In the LiH molecule the repulsive electron-electron interaction changes the charge distribution favouring one electron on each atom in the dissociation limit.
+This system thus provide a critical test of the quality of electron densities obtained via approximations, quantified through the quality of the dipole moment $\mu=\int [n(x)-n_{\text{nuclear}}(x)] x dx$.

-{\em Numerical results.} In order to test our approach in practice we have applied it to one-dimensional H$_2$ and LiH, both modeled with soft-coulomb interactions.
-Thus, the electron-electron interaction is $v(x-x')=1/\sqrt{1+(x-x')^2}$ and the external potential is

-where for H$_2$ $Z_1=Z_2=1$ and for LiH $Z_1=1.2$ and $Z_2=1$.
-The core electrons on the Li atom are frozen and hence LiH is also a two electron system for which we have a numerically exact solution to compare with.